craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. At the **Stay signed in to all your apps** screen, click **No, sign in to this app only**.

-1. Create and save a document.
+1. Create a document.
+Save it to **Documents**.

    Note that OneDrive for Business is not set up for Sallie, because the installation was done as ADATUM\Administrator.
-Save the document to **Documents**.

 1. Close Word.